-There sure is!
-You and your classmates will have exclusive access to a class member-only online forum, where you can talk with each other, interact with your instructor, and post your art for review as well as review others’ art.
-And we can’t stress enough how important reviewing others’ art really is—how much YOU learn by doing it.
+You and your classmates will have exclusive access to a class member-only online forum where you can talk with each other, interact with your instructor, and post your art for review (as well as review others’ art).
+We can’t stress enough how important reviewing others’ art really is – how much YOU learn by doing it.
 The class forum is open 24/7 while class is in session.

 If I don’t live in the United States, can I still take the course?

 You bet.
 We’ve had students jump in from Europe, Asia, Australia, South America, and Africa.
-Not Antarctica yet, but give us time!
-Some of these students have not been able to attend live, but they’ve viewed the recordings and interacted with their classmates online!
+Some of these students have not been able to attend live but they’ve viewed the recordings and interacted with their classmates online!

-This course fulfills the requirement to take Advanced Comic Book Art: Storytelling!
+This course fulfills the requirement to take Comics Storytelling Masterclass!

 To participate in our live online sessions you will need: